Copious-Modding-Industries/copis_things/thank_you.md

 # Thank Yous and Stuff
 Foreword - I am bad at thanking and stuff, this is the best I can do.
 I seriously and genuinely appreciate all of your support, I would never have gone so far in modding without everyone by my side.
+This mod would never be possible without the immense support, friendship, inspiration, and over all companionship all these brilliant people have brought me over my time in noita's community.
+This may seem weird to put in copi's things, but this mod means a lot to me, as do all these people, the best I can offer all of you is immortality in a github repo markdown file.

 In alphabetical order, since I could never pick one of you to put first: